How Much Is 1% Really?

 Reducing Your Investment Expenses By 1%

 One of the most important factors I consider when investing in the stock market are the expenses I incur.
 Why?
-A expense as a percentage of overall portfolio value, or expense ratio, is the only guarantee performance you will get in the stock market.
+The expenses as a percentage of overall portfolio value, or expense ratio, is the only guarantee performance you will get in the stock market.

 What does that mean?
-Consider two mutual funds, one with an expense ratio of 1.21% and another with 0.21%.
-There is no guarantee that the more expensive fund will outperform the cheaper fund; however, you are guaranteed to have 1% better return on investment with the cheaper fund.
+Consider two mutual funds, one with an expense ratio of 1.20% and another with 0.20%.
+There is no guarantee that the more expensive fund will outperform the cheaper fund; however, you are guaranteed to do 1% better with the lower-cost fund.

 Mike Piper